aardappel/lobster/docs/source/language_spec.md

-A promotion is dropped by an assignment to the path or to any prefix of it, including writes performed by called functions through parameters that alias the path (the compiler tracks parameter aliases per call), by `and`/`or` operands' assignments, and at the end of the branch that established it.
+A promotion is dropped by an assignment to the path or to any prefix of it, including writes performed by called functions through parameters that alias the path (the compiler tracks parameter aliases per call), writes through a variable that was assigned the path's object from a variable path (`var y = x` or `y = x.f`, a parameter, a `for` loop element: the fields of `y` are then also those of `x` for every path `y` was ever assigned from, whether or not it still holds that object), by `and`/`or` operands' assignments, and at the end of the branch that established it.
+An alias that arrives any other way (a function result, an element or field the object was stored in, the reference fields of a copied struct) is not tracked: a write through it does not drop the promotion, and neither does a write through an alias assigned later in a loop body, on the next iteration.
 After an `if`/`elif`/`else` or `switch`, a promotion survives only if every branch that can fall through establishes it (with a common type); a branch that ends in `return`/`break`/`continue` or a never-returning call is not one that